timbreitkreutz/atv.js/README.md

 * Multi controllers per DOM element
 * Window events
 * More documentation!
+* Tests (right now I'm leveraging another private project for this)
 * And other things

 ## Contributing

 ATV is still a very young project.
 This incarnation started afresh in August 2024 after a couple of previous sketches and prototypes were thrown out.

+If you like this idea and want to help out please join or start a discussion here on the GitHub page.
+I'm looking for like minded rails fans who also are striving to do clean, minimalist JavaScript along the lines of Douglas Crockford (JavaScript--The Good Parts).